 - Take a picnic, as there is no where to get food nearby.
 The cafes and dining room are pricey.

 - Don’t feel pressured into making a donation, it is free to enter.

 - Be aware that there are several things at the National Railway Museum that cost money that you and your family may want to enjoy.
 This may effect whether you want to make a donation or not.

-As a city of such National interest, I was disappointed that the York Museum and recently reopened art gallery didn’t provide free admission, like other cities in the UK.
+As a city of such National interest, I was disappointed that the York Museum and recently reopened art gallery didn’t provide free admission, like similar attractions in other UK cities.
 When I compare it to what is on offer in London or what we were able to enjoy on our recent visit to Liverpool, I was a little disappointed.
 York seems to be all about cashing in on it’s global visitors at the minute.